 4. Consider other pets

 This is a tricky situation.
 If you have two pets, it might seem to make sense for each person to get a pet.
-However, if the pets are bonded, consider keeping them together.
+However, if the two pets are bonded, consider keeping them together.
 Their relationship with each other will help them with consistency and stability.

 5. Signs that your pet is stressed

 Similar to children in a divorce, watch your pet’s behavior for signs of change or regression to see if your pet is experiencing stress around the changes.
 Changing appetites or sleep patterns, increased whining or regression in toileting are all signs that your pet may be stressed.
 If you see these signs, take your pet to the veterinarian to make sure there are no underlying medical issues.
-Then, reestablish stability and routine to create an environment that becomes predictable again.
+Then, re-establish stability and routine to create an environment that becomes predictable again.
 Extra play time also helps!
 If the pet is displaying negative behavior habits, such as biting or destroying property, get help from an animal behaviorist before the problem becomes entrenched.

-There is no one-size-fits-all solution for pets in a divorce.
+There is no one-size-fits-all solution for the family pet in a divorce.
 Sometimes the issue is decided by outside factors, such as a no-pet policy at the new apartment.
 Otherwise, consider using Collaborative Divorce or mediation so that you and your spouse can discuss all the issues involved and come up with a plan that works for you and your pet.
 If the pet resides primarily at one house, consider allowing the other spouse access to play dates or walking of the pet.
 It might seem like one more stressor during an already exhausting process, but dealing with it thoughtfully ahead of time can prevent bigger issues down the road.